Flagship Title · Konami, 1987/1988

 Full Playthrough

-Contra (NES, 1988) — full longplay from Stage 1 through to the alien queen boss.
+Contra (NES, 1988) - full longplay from Stage 1 through to the alien queen boss.
 Maezawa/Sada soundtrack throughout.
-Watch for the Konami Code implementation at the title screen.
+The Konami Code is entered at the title screen.